konsolas/AAC-Issues/README.md

 ## Notice board
 - In case your error contains `ProtocolLib` somewhere, retry with 4.2.0 for 1.8 servers and 4.2.1 for 1.9-1.11 servers.
-- AAC for 1.12 servers might need some time, some stability things are likely considered more important.
-- Please make sure to take a quick search in existing issues before posting your issue.